-- Asset maintenance and renewals strategies are developed to stabilise the average asset useful life of all Council's infrastructure. - Continual improvements to asset condition assessment programmes, alongside a focus data collection and analysis will help inform efficient maintenance and renewal strategies across all of Council's infrastructure. - Renewal programmes are informed using analysis of remaining useful lives, condition assessments.
+- Asset maintenance and renewals strategies are developed to stabilise the average asset useful life of all Council's infrastructure. - Pressure management implemented in Levin since 2017 has resulted in a 15% reduction of network pressures which extends the remaining asset life of pipes - Continual improvements to asset condition assessment programmes, alongside a focus data collection and analysis will help inform assessments.
 Renewal programmes are phased smoothly, preventing cost or resource capacity spikes over the LTP period.
 This is the most effective way to address renewal from funding planning and delivery point of view.